B.A., Wesleyan University; M.A., Ph.D., Princeton University

 Comparative political theorist, specializes in interactions between Islamic and Euro-American political thought.

 I teach political theory, one of the four subfields that comprise the political science curriculum at Wellesley College.
 My teaching interests include Euro-American political theory past and present, feminist theory, Muslim political thought past and present, and the study of Islam.
-I teach a range of thematically organized courses such as Ethics and Politics, Power and Politics, Feminist Theory, European and Muslim Theories of Modern Politics and Encountering Islamist Political Thought.
-In addition, I teach courses in the history of Euro-American political thought including Ancient Political Theory and Modern European Political Thought.
-I was awarded Wellesley College's Pinanski Prize for Excellence in Teaching in 2003.
+I teach a range of thematically and historically organized courses such as Ethics and Politics, Power and Politics, Feminist Theory, Political Action and Dissent, Comparative Political Theory, Islamist Political Thought and Classical Political Thought.
+I was honored to have been awarded Wellesley College's Pinanski Prize for Excellence in Teaching in 2003.
 Prior to joining the Wellesley faculty I was the recipient of the Excellence in Teaching Award at the University of South Carolina.

 I am an active member of the American Political Science Association (APSA), the main professional organization for North American political scientists.
-I am currently a member of the APSA Governing Council, and also a member of the APSA Committee on Professional Ethics, Rights, and Freedoms.
-I currently serve on the editorial board of The American Political Science Review, the flagship journal of the APSA, and am a member of the Executive Editorial Committee of Political Theory: An International Journal of Political Philosophy, and am on the editorial board of Polity.
+I am currently a member of the APSA Governing Council, and just finished a term on the APSA Committee on Professional Ethics, Rights, and Freedoms.
+I currently serve on the the Executive Editorial Committee of Political Theory: An International Journal of Political Philosophy, the editorial board of The American Political Science Review, the flagship journal of the APSA, and the editorial board of Polity, the journal of the Northeastern Political Science Association.